mohamedyd/awesome_resources/README.md

 ## MLOps Blogs and Articles

+* [MLOps 101: The Foundation for Your AI Strategy](https://www.datarobot.com/mlops-101/): This articile nicely introduces the concept of MLOps and its main pillars, including model deployment, model monitoring, model lifecycle management, and production model governance.

 * [Machine learning in production by Chip Huyen](https://huyenchip.com/archive/): A set of tutorials, interviews, and courses.

 * [Machine Learning Operations](https://ml-ops.org/): This site is very useful to understand the MLOps principles.
 It provides several articles about interesting topics, such as MLOps stack canvas, State of MLOps (Tools & Frameworks), End-to-End ML Workflow Lifecycle, and Three Levels of ML-based Software.